MANSIKHARWAR/Personalens/README.md

 **AI-Powered Personality Analysis from Text**

+PersonaLens is a collaborative NLP & LLM-based personality analysis system developed by a team of three members: Mansi Kharwar, Nishtha, and Pratibha.

 Paste any text — tweets, chats, essays — and get a deep personality profile powered by a 3-layer NLP pipeline.

 `Python` `FastAPI` `HuggingFace` `Groq`